Jasonzhou97/tp/docs/DeveloperGuide.md

 * **CLI (Command-Line Interface)**: A text-based interface that allows users to interact with the system using typed commands.
 * **Valid Command**: A command that the system recognizes and processes correctly.
 * **Invalid Command**: A command that is unrecognized or improperly formatted by the system.
+* **Valid Parameter**: A prefix that is recognized by system followed by correctly-formatted arguments or solely correctly formatted arguments for `findt`,`findn` and `findp`.
+* **Invalid Parameter**: An unrecognized prefix with correctly or incorrectly formatted arguments, or recognized prefix with incorrectly formatted arguments, or redundant arguments for `list`, `mark`, `unmark`, `delete`.
 * **Valid ID**: The id for which edit, mark, unmark, delete, remark take as parameter which has a form of "[dateOfTodayOrTomorrow(ddMMyyyy)] + [UNIQUE last4DigitsOfPhoneNumber(xxxx)] + [time(HHMM)]".
-* **Valid Phone Number**: A phone number that has at least 4 digits.
+* **Valid Phone Number**: A phone number that has at least 4 digits and at most 20 digits.
-* **Valid Table Number**: A table number that starts with a capital letter, followed by 1-3 numbers.
+* **Valid Time**: A 24 hr format time.
-* **Regular**: A customer will be classified as a Regular if their phone number has been used to successfully make at least three reservations.As long as the phone number is the same, the reservation count will be incremented regardless of other customer information.
+* **Regular customer**: A customer will be classified as a Regular if their phone number has been used to successfully make at least three reservations.
+As long as the phone number is the same, the reservation count will be incremented regardless of other customer information.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**